-A hook is the line or lines written to lure a reader in and want to learn more.
-It's an introduction that's meant to grab a hold of people's attention.
+A hook is the line or lines written to lure a reader or listener in and make them want to learn more.
+It's an introduction that's meant to grab hold of people's attention.
 For example, in Anna Karenina by Leo Tolstoy, the following line appears early on, "Happy families are all alike; every unhappy family is unhappy in its own way."
 Thought-provoking, right?

-In longer works of fiction, such as short stories, novels, plays, and scripts, you can incorporate the hook into the title or write it into one of the opening scenes.
+- In longer works of fiction, such as short stories, novels, plays, and scripts, you can incorporate the hook into the title or write it into one of the opening scenes.

-There is nothing noble in being superior to your fellow man; true nobility is being superior to your former self.
+"There is nothing noble in being superior to your fellow man; true nobility is being superior to your former self."

 Perhaps you're drafting a persuasive essay.
 Feature someone prominent in the community you're discussing and use one of their most striking lines as your hook.
 If you were writing about the benefits of world travel, you might want to incorporate a line or two from a famous travel TV host, like Rick Steves.

-Travel is rich with learning opportunities, and the ultimate souvenir is a broader perspective.
+"Travel is rich with learning opportunities, and the ultimate souvenir is a broader perspective."

 Statistics can play a powerful role in hooks, similar to a quote.
 If you're writing a persuasive essay, consider kicking things off with a striking statistic that will blow readers' minds and encourage them to want to learn more or to disprove a common misconception.
 If you’re writing a persuasive piece about the perils of alcohol consumption.
 You might want to begin with a Centers for Disease Control (CDC) statistic that paints a dire scene.

 According to a recent report from the CDC, alcohol poisoning kills six people every day in the United States.
 That same report also reveals there are over 15 million people currently struggling with alcohol use disorder.